syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ## Styling ComboBoxItem

-The ComboBox control allows to customize the style of `ComboBoxItem` generated in drop down by using the `ItemContainerStyle` property.
+The ComboBox control allows you to customize the style of `ComboBoxItem`, generated in drop-down by using the `ItemContainerStyle` property.
 The default value of `ItemContainerStyle` is `null`.

 {% tabs %}
 {% highlight XAML %}